Smart Contracts on Polkadot¶

 Introduction¶

-Asset Hub, Polkadot's system parachain, enables smart contract deployment and execution through PolkaVM, a cutting-edge virtual machine designed specifically for the Polkadot ecosystem.
+Polkadot Hub enables smart contract deployment and execution through PolkaVM, a cutting-edge virtual machine designed specifically for the Polkadot ecosystem.
 This native integration allows developers to deploy smart contracts directly on Polkadot's system chain while maintaining compatibility with Ethereum development tools and workflows.

 Smart Contract Development¶

-The smart contract platform on Asset Hub combines Polkadot's robust security and scalability with the extensive Ethereum development ecosystem.
+The smart contract platform on Polkadot Hub combines Polkadot's robust security and scalability with the extensive Ethereum development ecosystem.
 Developers can utilize familiar Ethereum libraries for contract interactions and leverage industry-standard development environments for writing and testing smart contracts.

-Asset Hub provides full Ethereum JSON-RPC API compatibility, ensuring seamless integration with existing development tools and services.
+Polkadot Hub provides full Ethereum JSON-RPC API compatibility, ensuring seamless integration with existing development tools and services.
 This compatibility enables developers to maintain their preferred workflows while building on Polkadot's native infrastructure.

 Technical Architecture¶